 The whole file-system works case-sensitive !

-Various serial NVM memory devices (SPI) are tested as hardware (MRAM, FRAM, ReRAM, EEPROM).
+Various serial NVM memory devices (SPI & I2C) are tested as hardware (MRAM, FRAM, ReRAM, EEPROM).
+Additional the file system can run too on parallel memory like RAM, FRAM, MRAM or EEPROM.
 Ideal are all types that support byte-wise writing by internal buffering of sectors/pages, but this can also be done by the low-level hardware driver.

 The use of serial flash memory was not provided due to the sector size of ≥ 64kB, the necessary buffering of such an update, as well as the long programming time of an entire page.